ibm-cloud-docs/vmware/vmware-vsphere-6.md

 ### VMware vCenter features
 {: #vmware-vcenter-features}

-VMware vCenter offers the folliwing features.
+VMware vCenter offers the following features.

 * Centralized control and visibility for all aspects within managed vSphere hosts and guest virtual machines.
 * Provides a window interface view through the vCenter web client for compute network and storage management.